gt-cs3220/gt-cs3220.github.io/assignment3.md

 You do not implement forwarding in this assignment.
 Your program should run with test#.hex file.

 If your design does not show the correct outcome, you will not get any credit.

+You should test your design with synthesization and implementation before submission.
+If your design doesn't synthesized or can't pass implementation, you have to fix your design to comply with that.

 **What to submit**: